Alquimas/GPP/CONTEXT.md

 1. **Never hand-write a GSFEN string without validating it.** Use the CLI (`npm run gsfen -- check "<string>"`) to confirm correctness before using any GSFEN in code or tests.
 A string that "looks right" is very often wrong in at least one of the traps above.
 2. **No inline GSFEN strings in source or test code.** Every GSFEN string must live in a `.gsfen` fixture file under `oracle/fixtures/valid/` or `oracle/fixtures/invalid/` and be imported via the constants barrel (`oracle/src/gsfen/fixtures.ts`).
 Exceptions require a documented rationale in the commit message.
 A CI check (via `gsfen-find.sh`) enforces this after Phase 0 of the tooling plan (see `oracle/TOOLING.md`).
 3. **Prefer an existing fixture over writing a new GSFEN string.** The `oracle/fixtures/` directory contains curated fixtures.
 Derive or mutate from one of them rather than authoring from scratch.
-If you need a different state, apply GAN actions via `applyMove`/`applyArata`/`validatePlacement` to an existing fixture state.
+If you need a different state, use the `Game` class (`new Game(gsfen)`) to play GAN actions via `game.applyAction(parseGAN(ganString))`.
 4. **Use existing fixtures.** The `oracle/fixtures/` directory contains curated `.gsfen` fixture files.
 Every fixture lives in a `.gsfen` file and is exported as a named constant from `oracle/src/gsfen/fixtures.ts`.
 If you need a custom state, parse a fixture and mutate it rather than authoring GSFEN from scratch.
-Apply GAN actions via `applyMove`/`applyArata`/`validatePlacement` to derive new states.
+Use `Game` (`new Game(fixtureConstant)`) to apply actions programmatically.
 5. **Learn from rule codes.** A `BR-GSFEN-CANON-*` code is a canonical-form error — fix the string format.
 A `BR-GSFEN-VALID-*` code is a semantic error — fix the position/hands/turn arrangement.
 A `BR-GAN-GRAMMAR-*` code is a grammar error (string doesn't match ABNF).
 A `BR-GAN-CANON-*` code is a canonicity error (optional token misused).
 A `BR-GAN-VALID-*` code is a semantic validation error.
 A `BR-xxx` code is a business rule violation.
-6. **Honour step-awareness markers.** Code marked `@internal`, `@step N`, or guarded by `throwIfNotImplemented` is scaffolding — it works for its limited purpose but will be replaced.
+6. **Honour step-awareness markers.** Code marked `@internal` or guarded by `throwIfNotImplemented` is scaffolding — it works for its limited purpose but will be replaced.
 Do not build on top of it.
 Tests using `it.fails` document behaviour that is known to be incomplete.

 ## Fixture Library

-The **55 `.gsfen` files** across two directories cover the major state shapes:
+The **56 `.gsfen` files** across two directories cover the major state shapes:

-**`oracle/fixtures/valid/`** — 47 states that pass `validateState()`.
+**`oracle/fixtures/valid/`** — 48 states that pass `validateState()`.

 | Fixture | Description |
 |---|---|